This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Expert Tips

-If you're challenged making pancakes with having them fall apart when you flip them or having to use a bucket of coconut oil so they don't stick, use an electric skillet.
+If you’re challenged making pancakes with coconut flour without having them fall apart when you flip them or having to use a bucket of oil so they don’t stick, use an electric griddle.
 I highly recommend it!
-My Mom bought me one a few years ago and it makes pancake making EASY.
+My Mom bought me one a few years ago and it makes pancake making easy and no oil is required.

-Nothing sticks (and coconut flour is notorious for sticking!) so you can flip your pancakes with ease.
+Nothing sticks to an electric griddle (and coconut flour is notorious for sticking) so you can flip your pancakes with ease.
 No cooking spray or oil is needed, and you pancakes turn out evenly and smooth on both side.
-Truly the best solution for making pancakes!
-I've never looked back.
+Truly, the best solution for making pancakes!
+I’ve never looked back.

 Final note!
 Remember when baking with coconut flour (or any gluten free baking) it’s important to measure baking flour the right way.
 Enjoy the stack!